scantineau/knx2mqtt/README.md

 Usage
 -----
-Configuration options can either be specified on the command line, or as system properties with the prefix "knx2mqtt".
+Configuration options can either be specified on the command line, or as system properties (or environment, see Docker) with the prefix "knx2mqtt".
 Examples:

     java -jar knx2mqtt.jar knx.ip=127.0.0.1